MohanK231/PatientManagementSystem/README.md

 The database usage is not explicitly mentioned in the provided files, but it may also use a relational database or another storage mechanism depending on the implementation.
 Security Service:

-Likely uses a database to manage user accounts and authentication tokens, although specific details are not provided.
+Likely uses a database to manage user accounts and authentication tokens.

 **Summary**
 Inter-Service Communication: The services communicate through HTTP (API Gateway to services) and gRPC (Patient Service to Billing Service).
 The Analytics Service consumes events from Kafka.
-Database: The Patient Service uses a relational database via JPA, while the Billing and Security Services may also use databases, but specific implementations are not detailed in the provided files.
+Database: The Patient Service uses a relational database via JPA, while the Billing and Security Services may also use databases.